 Previously, workers in Malaysia had a maximum number of weekly working hours of 48 hours — which roughly equates to around 8 hours per day, 6 days a week.

-However, from 1st January 2023, this maximum number has now been reduced to 45 hours per week, with Deputy Human Resources Minister Datuk Awang Hashim explaining that this will help to safeguard the welfare of workers in line with the International Labour Organisation (ILO) Convention.
+However, from 1st January 2023, this maximum number has now been reduced to 45 hours per week (excluding meal time), with Deputy Human Resources Minister Datuk Awang Hashim explaining that this will help to safeguard the welfare of workers in line with the International Labour Organisation (ILO) Convention.

 If you’re wondering how you can track these hours, altHR offers a powerful time-tracking tool to ensure that you never run afoul of the new rules — find out more here.

 Another change that should be seen as a welcome update is the increased entitlement of paid maternity leave for working mothers who are recovering post-delivery.
 Previously, the EA 1955 provided for just 60 days, but now, the 2022 amendment will see new mothers entitled to 98 days to recuperate.